xuancong84/OpenHomeKaraoke/README.md

 ### My mp3/cdg file is not playing

-CDG files must have an mp3 file with a exact matching file name.
+CDG files must have an mp3 file with an exact matching file name.
 They can also be bundled together in a single zip file, but the filenames in the zip must still match.
 They must also be placed in the root of the download directory and not stashed away in sub-directories.

 If you only hear audio, you may be running the `--use-omxplayer` option.
 Omxplayer does not support cdg.